 Momotaro Goods

-Momotaro Goods: There are many products with Momotaro motifs, such as stuffed toys, key chains, and miscellaneous goods exclusive to Okayama.
+Momotaro Goods: There are many Momotaro-themed products available, including stuffed toys, key chains, and Okayama exclusive goods.
 Charms and stationery with Momotaro designs are especially popular with tourists.

-In Okayama City, manholes with designs based on the Momotaro legend have been installed throughout the city.
-These manholes were designed by Okayama City employees and began to be installed in 1986.
+Okayama City has manhole covers with designs based on the legend of Momotaro installed throughout the city.
+These manhole covers were designed by Okayama City officials and began to be installed in 1986.

-The main locations for the manhole covers are around Okayama Station, Omotemachi Shopping Street, and Korakuen, which are easy for tourists to visit.
-In particular, the Okayama Station Shopping Street and Prefectural Office Street (near Omotemachi Shopping Street) have manhole covers with colorful designs in collaboration with the popular game "Momotaro Dentetsu."
+The main locations for the manhole covers are around Okayama Station, Omotemachi Shopping Arcade, and near Korakuen Garden, and are located in areas that are easy for tourists to visit.
+In particular, the Okayama Shopping Arcade and Prefectural Office Street (near Omotemachi Shopping Arcade) have been outfitted with colorful manhole covers in collaboration with the popular game "Momotaro Dentetsu."

 White peach related products

 Okayama is also famous for its white peaches.
-In honor of Momotaro's "peach," sweets, juice, cosmetics, and other products made with white peaches are sold as local specialties.
+In honor of the "peach" in Momotaro, sweets, juice, cosmetics, and other products made with white peaches are sold as local specialties.
 Okayama's white peaches in particular are known for their strong sweetness and refined flavor.

 "Uraja" adds color to Okayama's summer

-"Uraja" is the largest summer festival in Okayama Prefecture, held every August, and was born from the Momotaro legend that depicts the battle between Kibitsuhiko-no-Mikoto (Momotaro) and Ura (the demon god), which is passed down in Okayama.
+"Uraja" is one of the largest summer festivals in Okayama Prefecture, held every August.
+It was born from the legend of Momotaro, which is passed down in Okayama and depicts the battle between Kibitsuhiko-no-Mikoto (Momotaro) and Ura (the demon god).

 Access and tourist attractions

-Okayama is located halfway between major tourist destinations such as Kyoto, Osaka, and Hiroshima, and is easily accessible by Shinkansen.
-It also occupies an important position as a gateway to Shikoku via the Great Seto Bridge.
+Okayama is located Nakama between major tourist destinations such as Kyoto, Osaka, and Hiroshima , and is easily accessible by Shinkansen.
+It also occupies an important position as the gateway to Shikoku via the Seto.

-There are also many historical tourist spots, such as Okayama Korakuen Garden, one of the three most famous gardens in Japan, Okayama Castle, and the atmospheric Kurashiki Bikan Historical Quarter.
-Okayama, known as the "Fruit Kingdom," is especially famous for its white peaches, and you can also taste Muscat and Pione grapes.
+Okayama is also home to many historical tourist spots, including Okayama Korakuen Garden, one of Japan's three most famous gardens, Okayama Castle, and the atmospheric Kurashiki Bikan Historical Quarter.
+Okayama, known as the "Fruit Kingdom," is particularly famous for its white peaches, and you can also taste Muscat and Pione grapes.

 Experience the world of Momotaro in Okayama

-The story of Momotaro is not just a folk tale, but a symbol of courage, friendship, and justice that is still deeply rooted in the hearts of the people of Okayama.
-Why not go on a journey following in Momotaro's footsteps, visiting historical spots and enjoying traditional flavors?
-Come and find your own Momotaro experience in Okayama.
+The story of Momotaro is not just a folk tale, but a symbol of courage, friendship, and justice that remains deeply rooted in the hearts of the people of Okayama.
+Why not embark on a journey following in Momotaro's footsteps, visiting historical spots and enjoying traditional flavors?
+Come and find your own unique Momotaro experience in Okayama.

 The contents on this page may partially contain automatic translation.